- Underlying sales were flat with volume growth of 0.2% and negative price of 0.2%

 We are making available €500 million of cash flow relief for our most vulnerable small and medium sized suppliers and small-scale retail customers whose business relies on Unilever.

 In addition, we are working with the UK’s Department for International Development to fund a global programme to urgently tackle the spread of coronavirus.
-The programme aims to worldwide, raising hygiene awareness and changing behaviour.
+The programme aims to reach up to a billion people worldwide, raising hygiene awareness and changing behaviour.

 On 1 April 2020, Hindustan Unilever Limited, Unilever’s listed subsidiary in India, successfully completed the merger with GlaxoSmithKline Consumer Healthcare Limited.
 The transaction is in line with Unilever’s strategy to evolve the Foods & Refreshment portfolio into higher growth segments.
 In early April we also entered into agreements to buy out the minority shareholders of our subsidiary in Malaysia.